nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 HAVING SUM(unit) >= 100
 ```
 ## 50 (1517.
 Find Users With Valid E-Mails)
+Write a solution to find the users who have valid emails.
+A valid e-mail has a prefix name and a domain where:
+The prefix name is a string that may contain letters (upper or lower case), digits, underscore '_', period '.', and/or dash '-'.
+The prefix name must start with a letter.
+The domain is '@leetcode.com'.
+Return the result table in any order.
 ```sql
 SELECT * fro Users
 WHERE regexp_like(mail, '^[A-Za-z]+[A-Za-z0-9_.-]*@leetcode[.]com$','c')